We all want to be loved, valued, and accepted. Rejection can quickly smear one or all three of these desires.

 We both agreed that there are different tolerances to noticing and struggling with rejection.
 Some people are more sensitive to being rejected which makes overcoming rejection a more treacherous, painful journey.

-Rejection sensitivity could be based on our background, choices, mistakes, experiences, or just how we are created, but regardless of our rejection tolerance, overcoming rejection is never fun or easy.
+Rejection sensitivity could be based on our background, choices, mistakes, experiences, emotions, or just how we are created, but regardless of our rejection tolerance, overcoming rejection is never fun or easy.

 5 Tips for Overcoming Rejection

 Overcoming rejection is hard but possible.
 I have grown so much through my trials with rejection.

 Here are five tips to help you with overcoming rejection.